Harold Holt Memorial Swimming Centre: Facilities

 The Harold Holt Swimming Centre sits on a site of approximately 207 x 57 metres and consists of several pools with varying functionality and use.
 The indoor training pool and learner's pool are setback 40 metres from the south end of the site.
 There is a terrace located just north of these pools, a change rooms located to the west of the pools and a kiosk located east of these pools.
-Wedged between pathways that run along the perimeter of the site is a wading pool beyond which is the main pool that is approximately 49 x 14 metres in size.
+Wedged between pathways that run along the perimeter of the site is a wading pool beyond which is the main pool that is approximately 49 × 14 metres in size.
 The Centre also features a circular diving pool at the northern edge of the site.

 The complex consists of five pools, including an Outdoor 50m pool and an Indoor 25m pool enclosed by a large glass walled building.
 The outdoor pool became the first heated pool in Victoria for year-round swimming.
 It was also the first pool in Australia designed to metric standards.
 The complex also houses a hydrotherapy pool, spa, sauna and multi-purpose room for aerobics and yoga classes, which were additions in 1988.
 In 1998 further works were undertaken to improve pool operations, including an indoor pool 'wet deck' and upgrade of the filtration systems.

 In November 2010 the Harold Holt Swim Centre underwent a $13 million redevelopment phase.
 The centre now features new facilities such as the health club and three fitness studios hosting over 50 fitness classes per week.
 Aquatic areas were expanded to include a leisure pool with water features and learn to swim pool.
 The Harold Holt Swim Centre also has child care facilities.